drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 #### *obviously*
 This word can usually be cut.
 It adds little to something that you have shown already (if you have shown it clearly, there is no need to lard it up with *obviously*).
 #### *OK*
 In class projects, it's *OK* or *okay,* (or even *O.K.,* but this is relatively uncommon).
-It is never *ok* (unless maybe you are quoting a text message or someething). *OK* is always casual, so consider whether you should replace it in precise writing occasions.
+It is never *ok* (unless maybe you are quoting a text message or something). *OK* is always casual, so consider whether you should replace it in precise writing occasions.
 #### *only* misplaced
 Bryan Garner argues that "The word *only* is probably misplaced more often than any other modifier," and Mignon Fogarty calls *only* "the most insidious misplaced modifier."
 Where *only* goes can radically alter the meaning of the sentence.
 See [the five examples here](http://www.shearsoneditorial.com/2012/02/adverb-placement-predominantly-mainly-mostly/).
 See also [Garner's advice](http://www.lawprose.org/lawprose-lesson-129-placement-of-only/).
 Read your writing aloud and ask yourself where the *only* should be placed to emphasize what you really meant to emphasize.
 #### *over time* vs. *overtime*